recepmay/TravelBlog/TravelBlog/README.md

 - This assignment is about using the React library to create a Travel Blog.

-- Time limitation was given for this assignment so it has been completed in 4 days.

 - All the photos that has been used in this project has been taken by me during my travels.
 No copyright issues! :)